Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 Fig.~\ref{fig:emulator_vs_ccd} summarizes our results with and without small-batch voting.
-Panels (a) and (b) show the relative error between the lowest \SPCC{} energies (without small-batch voting) and the corresponding exact CCD results, while panel (c) and ~(d) show the same with small-batch voting.
-The comparison demonstrates that the small-batch voting algorithm successfully removes most of the spurious states and that the SPCC emulator predictions are much improved.
-The standard deviation of the relative error is $\sigma=2.98\%$ ($2.09\%$) for \PNM{} (\SNM{}).
-We note that there are still a few spurious states that remain after applying the small batch voting algorithm for the more complex non-perturbative \SNM{} case.
-Whether the persistent occurrence of these states is a consequence of our approximate treatment of the left \CC{} state will be investigated in a future work.
-The total computational cost of the SPCC emulators for \PNM{} and \SNM{} with small-batch voting is six orders of magnitude smaller than the corresponding full space \CC{} calculations.
+Panels (a) and (b) show the relative error between the lowest \SPCC{} energies (without small-batch voting) and the corresponding exact CCD results, while panel (c) show the results of \SNM{} with small-batch voting.
+For the latter we apply a 1\% mean shift up in energy since the voting procedure favors the lowest state that is found within the 2\% tolerance window.
+The comparison demonstrates that the small-batch voting algorithm successfully removes most of the spurious states and that the emulator predictions are much improved.
+Note that for \PNM{} the \SPCC{} predictions are already extremely accurate thus we do not apply small batch voting for the \PNM{} emulator.
+The standard deviation of the relative error is $\sigma=0.002\%$ ($0.8\%$) for \PNM{} (\SNM{}).
+We note that there are still a few spurious states that remain after applying the small-batch voting algorithm for the more complex non-perturbative \SNM{} case.
+The total computational cost of the SPCC emulators for \SNM{} with small-batch voting is six orders of magnitude smaller than the corresponding full space \CC{} calculations.
+For \PNM{} emulators, where we don't need small-batch voting, we have a computational speedup of more than eight orders of magnitude.